dantol29/push_swap/README.md

 500 numbers - ~5500 instructions
 ## Algorithm
-I have tried Insertion sort, Quicksort, "Divide and Conquer" approach, however "the cheapest move" algorithm turned out to be the best
+I have tried Insertion sort, Quicksort, "Divide and Conquer" approach, however the Turk algorithm turned out to be the best

 Video that explains how this approach works - https://youtu.be/OaG81sDEpVk?si=ClfUaMz8SdSunAZ1
 ## Visualizer